 - Provide a streamlined, results-based approach to environmental cleanup

 - Provide an alternative approach to traditional cleanup programs

 (Section 1, Attachment 1-1 Voluntary Cleanup Program Process Flowchart in the VCP Guidance table )

 During the VCP process, the applicant will:

-During the process, NDEQ will review the application, RAP, and RAR.
-The NDEQ will public notice its preliminary determination to approve the RAP to solicit comment on the proposed remedial action.
+During the process, NDEE will review the application, RAP, and RAR.
+The NDEE will public notice its preliminary determination to approve the RAP to solicit comment on the proposed remedial action.
 The $3,000 initial deposit will be used to pay for oversight costs.
 The applicant will pay for all site investigation and cleanup costs and may be billed for additional oversight costs if the site is especially complicated or if the plans and reports are not complete or adequate.
-When the final RAR is approved, NDEQ will prepare a No Further Action letter to declare that no further remedial action is necessary, and the property is ready for redevelopment and reuse.
+When the final RAR is approved, NDEE will prepare a No Further Action letter to declare that no further remedial action is necessary, and the property is ready for redevelopment and reuse.